IamSreeman/IamSreeman.github.io/pages/collections/quotes.md

 >“Before I’d have all kinds of emotions boiling inside me when I fought.
 Dread.
 Panic.
 But now all I need is one punch to end it.
 Every day I come home uninjured and wash my gloves.
 Whenever I’m out fighting monsters, I never feel like my heart’s really in it anymore.”

 ― <a href="https://onepunchman.fandom.com/wiki/Saitama" target="_blank">Saitama</a>

+>“Your drill is the drill that will pierce the heavens!”

+>“Don't believe in yourself!
+Believe in me!
+Believe in the Kamina who believes in you!”

+>“Who the hell do you think I am?”

+― <a href="https://gurrenlagann.fandom.com/wiki/Kamina" target="_blank">Kamina</a>

 >“I am crying.
 I'm not sad that I'm dying.
 I am finally sad that my child died.
 You can’t just erase people’s feelings.
 It’s as if my emotions just wandered around in an unknown place somewhere hundreds of miles away.
 It’s as if they were sent long ago, in a letter that was always intended for me. **So this is what true sadness feels like.
 It feels a lot like...happiness**.”